deadlydog/deadlydog.github.io/ReadMe.md

 - The `.vscode` directory.
 - The `ReadMe.md` file.
 - The `ads.txt` file with my Google AdSense info.
+- The `CNAME` file was added automatically by GitHub when setting up GitHub pages to use my custom domain name.

 ## Additional Info